 - ask for the arrestee’s cooperation.

-Please note that sometimes a person may attempt to run away after a citizen tries to make an arrest.
-If this happens, the citizen can use reasonable force to prevent the person from fleeing.
-However, safety considerations should still be given to the perpetrator.
+Sometimes a suspect may attempt to run away after you try to make an arrest.
+If this happens, you can use reasonable force to prevent the suspect from fleeing.
+However, safety considerations should still be given to them.

 Don’t be a hero.
 Consider your safety, and the safety of the perpetrator, when making a citizen’s arrest.